 Two Categories of Business Crises

 Two distinct categories of crisis need to be recognized.
 In one we lump all those events over which we have no control, such as product tampering by outside forces or natural disasters.
-Even in these situations there are always some actions we can take: tamper-proof packaging, liability insurance, proper protocols.
-But generally these events can blind-side us.
+Even in these situations, there are always some actions we can take: tamper-proof packaging, liability insurance, and proper protocols.
+But generally, these events can blindside us.

 Another form of self-inflicted crisis involves weathering the storm

 Whether in politics, professional sports, or business, “players” still believe that because of their importance, they can ride out any issue or problem.
 They can’t.
 We can all easily tick off a dozen or so examples, but the latest is surprising.
 Johnson & Johnson has recently gone through a spate of recalls of tainted children’s Tylenol and Motrin.
 The Company has generally kept a low profile and even contracted with a third party to buy up Motrin off retail shelves rather than announce an actual recall.
 And for the last decade, it has been settling with claimants for a variety of injuries and death allegedly due to Ortho Evra, a contraceptive patch made by its subsidiary, Ortho McNeil.
 It appears clear that the current management of J&J has not followed in the footsteps of the management that handled the Tylenol crisis of 1982 which is often cited as the quintessential example of crisis management in modern corporate history.
 Back then cyanide had been found in bottles of Tylenol in the Chicago area.
 J&J immediately issued public warnings, issued a product recall, created tamper-proof packaging, and before long was back in business.
 The Company was up-front and willing to bite the bullet in the best interests of the public.
 Unfortunately, that does not appear to be the philosophy today.
 There is clearly a danger in believing one’s invincibility.
 The trust and respect of the public are at stake, and once lost, is very difficult to retrieve.